Angela Gheorghiu

 Embarking her career in 1990, she made her Royal Opera House and Vienna State Opera debuts in 1992, followed by New York's Metropolitan Opera debut in 1993.
 She was catapulted to international stardom after starring as Violetta in Verdi's La traviata at Covent Garden in 1994.
-Her signature roles include Mimì in La bohème, Magda in La rondine, the title roles in Tosca and Adriana Lecouvreur.
+Her signature roles include, alongside Violetta in La traviata, Mimì in La bohème, Magda in La rondine, the title roles in Tosca and Adriana Lecouvreur.

 She had performed frequently with French tenor Roberto Alagna, whom she first met in 1992 and married in 1996, in concerts and opera productions until their eventual divorce in 2013.
+They were widely celebrated as opera’s "golden couple".

 Her voice is described as "the most instantly recognizable and interesting soprano voice of our time.
 A liquid instrument of great lyrical beauty with gleaming spun-gold high notes, but a dark, vibrant contralto range, reminiscent of Maria Callas.", and she is considered "the world's most glamorous opera star".

-She has made substantial discography primarily with EMI Classics (absorbed into Warner Classics in 2013) and Decca, and holds several Gramophone Awards and honorary doctorates.
+She has made substantial discography (Angela Gheorghiu discography) primarily with EMI Classics (absorbed into Warner Classics in 2013) and Decca, and holds several Gramophone Awards and honorary doctorates.

 Early life and family

 Angela Burlacu was born in Adjud, Romania, to a seamstress mother and train driver father.
 Along with her sister Elena, she sang opera music from an early age.
-At age 14, she began to study singing at the Ciprian Porumbescu Conservatory, primarily under Mia Barbu.
+At age 14, she began to study singing at the Music High School in Bucharest and then at the National University of Music Bucharest, under Mia Barbu, her only singing teacher and vocal mentor.
 Her graduation in 1990 followed the overthrow of Nicolae Ceaușescu the previous year, enabling her to seek an international career immediately.
 Her graduation exam took place at the Cluj-Napoca Romanian National Opera as Mimì in La bohème in 1990, the same year she won third prize in the Belvedere International Singing Competition.

 In 1996, Elena died in a car crash.
 Angela's parents then separated and her father became a monk, living in a monastery in Mount Athos.
 Four years later, after Elena's surgeon husband, Andrei Dan, died, Angela adopted their daughter, Ioana, who studied in the University of Kent and has lived in London since.
 She decided not to have a child of her own in fear of the probable voice change after pregnancy and that raising Ioana was already a satisfying experience for her.